KUHLwasStolen/EFR-SGM-C8-smart-interface/README.md

 ## CAD/3D-models
 The current version of the mount is a pretty rough prototype at the moment, some dimensions are a tiny bit off.
 It can be used, but is not ideal.
 I will provide a more polished version ASAP.

+## Note on the website files
+Excuse the weird/lack-of formatting in all of the HTML/CSS/JS files.
+As they are copied 1-to-1 to the ESP's flash I am trying to save a bit of file size by reducing the readability-formatting to a minimum.
+If you want, you can let your IDE format the files a bit more readably and then when done editing reduce to tab-size down to one or two spaces again.